-In 1957 three professionals approached the University of Edinburgh’s Social Science Research Centre requesting a study of the North Edinburgh communities in which they worked; they were concerned they were failing.
+In 1957 three professionals, a GP, a minister and a headteacher, approached the University of Edinburgh’s Social Science Research Centre requesting a study of the North Edinburgh communities in which they worked; they were concerned they were failing.
 These communities, some of the most deprived in the city, were the product of a programme of social housing which the council had begun in the 1930s.
 Many of the residents had been relocated from the slum clearances of Leith which was incorporated into the city of Edinburgh by the controversial Boundaries Extension Act 1920.

 The Social Environment Research Unit was established and a team of university researchers spent three years interviewing, observing and interacting with local residents and organisations.
 The project yielded over 400 interviews with residents and non-residents, local events and community meetings.